toddaustin07/counter_utility/README.md

 * Reset button: resets the count value to 0

 ### Automations

 #### Available as IF conditions
 * switch, duration value, count
 #### Available as THEN actions
-* switch, reset duration, reset count, add-to count, subtract-from count
+* switch, reset duration, reset count, add-to count (increment), subtract-from count (decrement)
+#### Notes
+* Be aware that duplicate switch ON commands received from automations will be ignored